caesarleonhart/cookies-consent/README.md

 ## Cookie Details
 - `site_consent`: Stores consent data (GUID, timestamp, version) for 1 year
 - `site_decline`: Stores decline timestamp for 1 day

+## Troubleshooting

+### Can't login to admin panel?
+- Make sure you imported the `database_setup.sql` file correctly
+- Check that the database name is exactly `cookies_consent_db`
+- Verify your database credentials in `config.php` match your MySQL setup

+### Assets not loading (CSS/JS broken)?
+- Make sure you're running the site from the correct URL (e.g., `http://localhost/cookies-consent/`)
+- Check that all files are in the correct directory structure

+### Database connection errors?
+- Ensure MySQL is running
+- Check the database credentials in `config.php`
+- Make sure the database `cookies_consent_db` exists